We were looking at some educational content for open source data tools and we noticed some flaws.

 No experience points, paid-for certificates or pressure, just short videos and code snippets.

 Great blogposts are the result of an inspiring idea, not a deadline.
 Educational content is the same.

 We want the contributors of this project to delight in the idea of finding the best analogies, metaphors and examples for code and algorithms.
 You cannot force this by having a team work on this project full time.
 Instead you let it happen by having a small group of trusted folks do their day to day work while keeping track of lessons they learn along the way that can be shared.

 3. Show, don't tell.

 A lot of educational content out there is lengthy because the content 'tells' rather than 'shows'.
 One could explain how an oven works, but this won't teach you how to cook.
-Instead you should start from scratch and from there solve a problem.
+Instead you should start from scratch show how it's done.
 This is a more reproducible attitude, especially to somebody who is learning in a hurry.

 This project is an experiment and it is more like a blog than a company.
 It will calmly evolve over time and we'll see where it goes.
 The best teacher for this platform won't be the type of person who is willing to make content full time.
 Instead, it is someone who is also learning over time and when inspiration strikes is able to make amazing content.

 This is great news because that means we don't have to consider investors with unhealthy growth ambitions.
 The incentives can align towards calm content for the people interested in learning as well as a calm side project for the contributors.